relay-zz/relay/README.md

 the next node with a Javascript object with a "showFolder" method.

 This function returns whatever "showFolder" returns.

-If the call is being made inside an object backed by an `INS` node, you can also make the call using this syntax:
-`this.relay("showFolder", "C001");`

 #### `relay(inlineFunction, [parameters,]*, thisNode)`